9 Clouds Automotive Marketing Blog

 Let's say you write an article about your end-of-the-year clearance sale.
 You can use it as a blog post on your site, change it into an email, into a landing page, tweet it out, and add it to your Facebook page.
 You can repurpose that same content across multiple channels.

 This is important for a couple reasons.
 First of all, it saves time.
 If you don't have to spend time on social media thinking about what to post, you'll be able to post a lot quicker, and it's not going to be as painful.
 If you already have a blog post written, that email and that landing page become very easy to create, because you have the core content.

 As a goal to get started with diversified content, aim for four core pieces of content a month.
 An easy way to get started is to think of your audiences.
 You may have one piece of content speaking to truck buyers, one for people who need service, and one for people who are interested in your community work.
-Those core pieces of content can be spread out to multiple channels.
+Those core pieces of content can be spread out over multiple channels.

 4 – Sales-Based Analytics